COURSE

 People already familiar with the method usually practice SE by conducting dialogues with each other or participating in exercises to improve a specific aspect of their SE skill.
 An experienced moderator is usually needed.
 Here are a few examples of possible exercises:

-• Practice asking specific "How" questions, assuming we already know the belief of an interlocutor, their level of confidence, and their reasons for that.
+• Practice asking specific "How" questions, assuming we already know the belief of an IL, their level of confidence, and their reasons for that.

 • Responding to different interlocutor behavior.
-The moderator can adopt the interlocutor role, for example, being in a hurry, too emotional, talking too much, or frequently changing subjects.
+The moderator can adopt the interlocutor role.
+For example, being in a hurry, or being too emotional, or talking too much, or frequently changing subjects.

 At this point, usually about an hour later, we take our first break, and after that, we can mix the newcomers with everyone else.